deeplearning4j/deeplearning4j/gettingstarted.md

 ##Setup

-1. DeepLearning4J requires java 7 and above.
+1. DeepLearning4J requires Java 7 or above.

-2. Due to heavy use of jblas, native bindings for blas are required.
+2. Due to our heavy reliance on Jblas, native bindings for Blas are required.

         Fedora/RHEL